Many experts say that buying a home where you live rent-free is not an investment.

 Think about that for a second.

-One group was effectively broke, while the other group had a net worth that exceeded the national annual income more than 5 times.
+One group was broke, while the other group had a net worth that exceeded the national annual income over 5 times.

 Start investing in your home.